-Many game developers and creators ask me how much does it cost to produce miniatures for board games.
-When I ask them for CAD files or STL they answer that they are working on it and they still don't have a final version.
+Miniatures cost estimation is the main question that many game developers and creators ask me. how much does it cost to produce miniatures for board games.
+When I ask them for CAD files or STL they answer that they are working on it and they still don’t have a final version.

 So, if like others you want to asses the production cost of miniatures before you start working on the design file, this post is for you.

 Firstly I would like to briefly explain the manufacturing process.
 There are two ways to produce miniatures: one is 3D printing machine, where the factory uses the STL fie directly to print the miniature.
 And the second is injection mold, where the factory first makes a wax sculpture, then uses PU (plutonium) to create a mold and then injects the material of the miniature (mostly plastic) into the mold and dries it right after.
 Both processes are done by machine the difference is that an injection mold it is much faster and much cheaper.
 One machine can do a couple hundreds a day. where with 3D printing it can do a couple dozen only.